datakund/UnOfficial-APIs/docs/source/youtube.rst

 YouTube - Video Upload
 ######################

-This API will upload video, input:  video path, video title, video description, and file type.
+This API will upload video, input:  video path, video title, video description, kid type, public or not and file type.

 .. tabs::